shifflettmb-1/airbnb_data_exploration/README.md

 Top Performers Overall
 <img width="1390" height="390" alt="price_vs_reviews_overall" src="https://github.com/user-attachments/assets/9ef0d1b3-04d5-4e44-a972-c5171cab51e0" />

+From this data we can see that as one might suspect that entire homes are listed at higher price than private rooms.
+However an unexpected trend of top performers only booking 3 to 9 times per month on average.
+Looking at particular neighborhood regions, one can make observations.
+Brooklyn, for example, amjority of private rooms tend to average around $50 per night and the average home or apartment starts at $125 to $250 per night.

 ## Graphical Map

+The last visual I wanted to display for the dataset was map for each particular neighborhood region.
+Each map contains green and red house based on the locational data.
+The green house signifies that the listing is a top performer in the area while the red house signifies that the listing is a standard performer outside the top 10 percent.
+The image below brief example of what is displayed in the html file generated from the code.

+Image taken from output html file stored locally using Folium Comparing Top Performers and Standard Performer In Bronx
 <img width="1419" height="841" alt="graphical map bronx" src="https://github.com/user-attachments/assets/4cc0fb87-2a24-4190-ab9f-6e154cf72741" />

+These files for users to explore and compare real data (ex.
+Price, Listing, Name, Reviews) for neighborhoods quickly and get a range of ideas of a starting point for becoming an airbnb host themselves.

 # Conclusion

+Based on the data I recommend the for listing name the following:
+   -Choose specific keywords for what you are offering like “private room”, “2-bedroom apt” -Mention local tourist attraction or airport if they are close by (Example 10 mins from JFK, LaGuardia - LGA, Times Square)
+   -Mention pools or playgrounds nearby
+   -Adding an adjective like “cozy”, “spacious” to help it stand out in listing

+Based on the data I recommend the for listing name the following:
+   -compare neighborhood of property to look for price that has most monthly reviews as starting point based on whether private room or entire home/apt
+   -lower prices tend to lead to more reviews (more bookings)

+Bookings To Expect:
+-Some areas top performers only average 3 to 9 bookings per month so it would be important have realistic expectations

 # Photo and Data Credits
 I did not create nor do I own any images/data from airbnb nor am I affliated with airbnb